 Conversely, there’s opportunity.
 Business leaders can prosper by embracing new and unique business opportunities powered by this wealth of data and the insight it provides.
 It’s important to understand how to identify and leverage the specific data that will deliver the most value for business.
 Deploying technology appropriately will have a huge impact on doing this effectively.

-As Seagate CEO Steve Luczo noted today, “While we can see from this new research that the era of Big Data is upon us, the value of data is really not in the ‘known,’ but in the ‘unknown’ where we are vastly underestimating the potentials today.
+As Seagate executive chair Steve Luczo noted, “While we can see from this new research that the era of Big Data is upon us, the value of data is really not in the ‘known,’ but in the ‘unknown’ where we are vastly underestimating the potentials today.
 What is really exciting are the analytics, the new businesses, the new thinking and new ecosystems from industries like robotics and machine-to-machine learning, and their profound social and economic impact on our society.”

 He noted that business leaders will be exploring these opportunities for decades to come.
 The time to begin is now — I invite you read Data Age 2025 now, explore IDC’s trend analysis, and consider the recommendations on how enterprises and entrepreneurs might best capture the value of the coming ten-fold increase in data.